pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 # Publish/Subscribe API for Swift Native SDK

+PubNub delivers messages worldwide in less than 30 ms. Send a message to one recipient or broadcast to many subscribers.

-Low-latency global messaging.
-See Connection Management and Publish Messages for concepts.
+For higher-level concepts, see Connection Management and Publish Messages.

 ## Publish

 `publish()` sends a message to all subscribers on a channel.
-Calls are asynchronous.
+Calls are asynchronous and replicated globally.

-Essential details:
+- Prerequisites and limitations
-- Initialize with publishKey.
+  - Initialize PubNub with publishKey.
-- You can publish without subscribing.
+  - You don't need to be subscribed to publish.
-- You cannot publish to multiple channels simultaneously.
+  - You can't publish to multiple channels simultaneously.
+- Security
-- TLS/SSL: set ssl = true during initialization.
-Messages can be encrypted via CryptoModule.
+  - Enable TLS/SSL by setting ssl = true during initialization.
+You can also encrypt messages.
+- Message data
   - message and meta accept any Swift type conforming to JSONCodable.
-Strings are UTF‑8.
-- Do not JSON-serialize message/meta; pass objects directly.
+Strings may include any UTF‑8 characters.
+  - Don't JSON serialize: Pass full objects; SDK serializes automatically for signals, messages, and files.
+- Size
-- Max message size: 32 KiB (including escapes and channel).
-Target < 1,800 bytes for best performance.
-Oversize returns Message Too Large.
+  - Max message size: 32 KiB (includes escaped characters and channel name).
+Aim for under 1,800 bytes for optimal performance.
+  - Exceeding the limit returns Message Too Large.
+- Publish rate
+  - Publish as fast as bandwidth allows.
+There’s a soft throughput limit; messages may drop if subscribers can’t keep up.
-- Soft throughput limits: in-memory subscriber queue holds 100 messages.
-Excess bursts may drop earlier messages if subscribers lag.
+  - In-memory queue stores only 100 messages; bursts (e.g., 200 at once) may drop early messages.
+- Custom message type
-- Optional customMessageType adds a business label (for example, text, action, poll).
+  - Optionally label messages with customMessageType (e.g., text, action, poll).
-- Best practices:
+- Best practices
-  - Publish serially.
+  - Publish to a channel serially (not concurrently).
-  - Verify success (Result.success) before sending next message; retry on failure.
+  - Verify success (e.g., Result.success) before sending the next.
+  - Retry on failure.
-  - Keep in-memory queue under 100 messages.
+  - Keep the in-memory queue < 100.
-  - Throttle bursts (for example, ≤ 5 msg/sec) to meet latency targets.
+  - Throttle bursts (e.g., <= 5 messages/sec) to meet latency needs.

 ### Method(s)